scribu/wp-front-end-editor/readme.txt

 == Changelog ==

+= 2.0.1 =
+* removed right and bottom borders when hovering

 = 2.0 =
 * replaced double-click action with an 'Edit' overlay
 * added dropdown for editing terms in hierarchical taxonomies